-We typically provide information about a Client's financial condition, investment needs, and/or investment restrictions to Advisers serving as Investment Managers on Client accounts.
+We and/or Stifel typically provide information about a Client's financial condition, investment needs, and/or investment restrictions to Independent and Affiliated Advisers serving as Investment Managers on Client accounts.
 We may also provide annual updates (if any) to the information, or more often as available from the Client.
 We and/or the Financial Advisor (not the Investment Manager) are responsible for collecting data about Client investment goals and objectives and determining whether a particular Program and/or Portfolio is appropriate for the Client based on the stated goals and objectives.

-We generally do not provide Client information to Advisers providing model Portfolios to our firm under MBT arrangements.
-In MBT arrangements, our firm (not the Adviser) is responsible for the various aspects of the account's portfolio management.
+Stifel generally does not provide Client information to Advisers providing model Portfolios to Stifel under MBT arrangements.
+In MBT arrangements, Stifel (not the Adviser) is responsible for the various aspects of the account's portfolio management.